 Housing Information

-What does housing look like on this program?
-UMD does not offer or manage housing in Madrid.
+Madrid Housing Options: UMD does not offer or manage housing in Madrid.
 Instead, students are allowed to pick their own accommodation to find what works best for them.
-Most opt to live in shared apartments in Madrid city center with other students studying abroad (from UMD or with other international students).
+Most opt to live in shared apartments in Madrid city center with other students studying abroad (from UMD or with other international students) with our suggested providers.

-Why book with our partners?
-Housing in Madrid can be tricky which is why we’ve secured partnerships with 4 companies that we have verified as safe & legitimate and offer apartment style housing options all over Madrid.
-These companies all have an on-site office and offer a direct contact for our students to reach out to either during the booking process or if an issue arises.
+Booking with suggested providers: Housing in Madrid can be tricky which is why we’ve developed relationships with these suggested provider companies that we have verified as safe & legitimate and offer a variety of housing options all over Madrid.
+These companies all have Madrid-based teams and contacts for our students to reach out to either during the booking process or post-booking if an issue arises.
+Check them out below!

-What are the benefits to working with our partners?
-These companies are used to working with students and young adults, have easy to use portals with a large variety of apartment options, provide detailed listings with photos and property details, and offer a booking discount for UMD students!
+Benefits to working with our suggested providers: These companies are used to working with students and young adults, have easy to use portals with a large variety of apartment options, provide detailed listings with photos and property details, and offer a booking discount for UMD students!

-Keep in mind that these are independent companies with which you will reserve an apartment and then sign a contract with a property manager.
-Since this is an agreement between the company and you, we are limited in the support that we can provide should housing issues arise during your semester abroad.
+Keep in mind: These are independent companies with which you will reserve an apartment and then sign a contract with a property manager.
+Since this is an agreement between you and the company, we are limited in the support that we can provide should housing issues arise during your semester abroad.
+That being said, having contacts with each of these recommended providers allows us to better support students when possible.

 Booking Considerations